Westchester County Business Journal: Small Business Report- Public relations and Social Media

 It is no longer a question of “Should my business be active in social media?” but rather, “What social media strategy is my business implementing this year?”

 As companies continue to put money back into traditional advertising and PR campaigns, social media will become a pivotal feedback mechanism to gauge response rate.
-Facebook, in particular, will serve as a powerful and free focus group to test ad campaigns.
+Facebook, in particular, will serve as a powerful and free focus group to A/B test new ad campaigns.
 Company’s looking to place media buys in traditional print are now taking advantage of Facebook’s advertising platform to test ad concepts to determine which ad gains the highest response rate from a loyal fan base.
 Impression rates, social reach and click-through conversions can then be used to create PR and marketing campaigns.

 Date of publication: Westchester County Business Journal, February 21, 2012